Justin Rose Betting Profile: The Sentry - PGA TOUR

 1 Min Read

-Justin Rose will appear in the 2024 The Sentry from January 4-7 after an eighth-place finish in Nassau, Bahamas at the Hero World Challenge.
+Justin Rose hits the links January 4-7 in the 2024 The Sentry at Plantation Course at Kapalua following an eighth-place finish in the Hero World Challenge in Nassau, Bahamas his last time in competition.

 The Sentry Tournament & Course Info